-- 1. complete a withdrawal form obtained from the Registrar. - 2. turn in their locker key and ID Card. - 3. have an exit interview with the Learning Services Coordinator, the Registrar, or their designees.
+- 1. Complete a withdrawal form obtained from the Registrar's office. - 2.
+Return locker key and ID Card. - 3.
+Complete an exit interview with the Retention Coordinator, Learning Services Coordinator, or the Registrar. - 4.
+Confirm withdrawal status.

-The date of the completed withdrawal slip will determine the amount, if any, of the tuition refund to be made.
+The date of the completed withdrawal form will determine the amount, if any, of a tuition refund to be made after Title IV funds have been returned to the federal government.